tensordiffeq/tdq-docs/_sources/intro/install/index.md

 pip install tensordiffeq
 ```

-This will automatically install the latest stable version of Tensorflow, but dies not guarantee CUDA and its affiliated dependencies
+This will automatically install the latest stable version of Tensorflow, but does not guarantee CUDA and its affiliated dependencies
 will be installed for GPU.

+## Installing TensorDiffEq on a GPU Enviroment

 It is important to note that while TensorDiffEq is scalable on the larger end, it is perfectly capable of running on a local machine on CPU.
 A unique feature of Tensorflow - and, by extension, TensorDiffEq - is that the software will automatically detect whether your hardware is GPU-compatible,